 Quoi and I finally started hiking at 7:30, following the trail as it lead towards Dorothy Lake Pass.
 After a short area through mostly rocky terrain, the trail continued up a mostly gentle slope in or alongside a meadow.

-The mosquitoes posed a problem when I suddenly became hungry, and we stopped for an early snack break after just over four miles.
+The mosquitoes especially posed a problem when I suddenly became hungry, and we stopped for an early snack break after just over four miles.
 Eating snacks with a bug net on is a bit of a pain, though it’s certainly doable.
 (And much better than the alternatives of taking the bug net off, or not eating anything.)
-After a few miles, as we gradually gained elevation, the mosquitoes decreased in number, and I was finally able to take off my bug net, which was trapping heats in around my head, which made it harder to hike.
+After a few miles, as we gradually gained elevation, the mosquitoes decreased in number, and I was finally able to take off my bug net and breathe fresh air again.

 We stopped at Dorothy Lake so Quoi could collect water to treat, and then wound up sitting there talking for longer than it took to actually treat the water.

 As with all the other passes we’ve crossed, there was a snow field for a good distance north after Dorothy Lake Pass.
 The pass also marked our exit from Yosemite National Park.
 We took a snack break shortly after the pass, once we could find a relatively flat rock to sit on out of the snow.

 A coupe miles down the mountain, just after a creek crossing at mile 999, I saw horses on the trail for the first time.
 There was a group of about six, led by a cowboy with two mules in tow, riding to a cabin on a lake.